It’s easy for beginner designers to

 structuring information.
 A well-structured text can

-the information.
-The contrast between each heading level should
+ingest the information.
+The contrast between each heading

-be high enough for the structure to be visible.
+level should be high enough for the structure to be

 If it is possible, a consistent ratio between different

-of the text (bold, regular, light) decreases as the level
+weight of the text (bold, regular, light) decreases as the

-side.
-On the left, the first row is a large text header.
+side by side.
+On the left, the first row is a large text

-Underneath it, the text is two thirds its height, etc. On the
+header.
+Underneath it, the text is two thirds its height,

-right, in the other column, the first row is the same large text
+etc. On the right, in the other column, the first row is the

-as the left column.
-Underneath it, the text is three quarters
+same large text as the left column.
+Underneath it, the text

 Text weight contrast